Metro in Kyoto

 The official website with a list of lines and timetables can be found at: city.kyoto.lg.jp.

 Fares for children aged 6 to 11 are always half the adult fare.
-Children under 6 travel free on the subway.
+Children under 6 travel free on the metro.

-A day ticket is valid for 1 calendar day and not for 24 hours.
+Day tickets are valid for 1 calendar day, not 24 hours.

-For the exact price of a single fare, please visit city.kyoto.lg.jp.
+For the exact price of single fares, please visit city.kyoto.lg.jp.

 What other tickets and passes are valid for riding the Osaka Metro?